yalue/hip_plugin_framework/README.md

       "max_time": <Number.
 Optional.
 If specified, overrides the default max_time for this plugin alone.
 0 = unlimited.>, "release_time": <Number.
 Optional.
 If set, this plugin will sleep for the given number of seconds (between initialization and the start of the first iteration) before beginning execution.>,
+      "initialization_delay": <Number.
+Optional.
+If set, the framework will sleep for the given number of seconds before calling the plugin's initialization function.
+Intended to be used as a crude mechanism for enforcing initialization order.>,
       "cpu_core": <Number.
 Optional.
 If specified, and pin_cpus is false, the system will attempt to pin this plugin onto the given CPU core.> "compute_unit_mask": <Optional.
 Can be an array of booleans, or a string